Serving Fayetteville, Clinton, Hope Mills, Raeford, Elizabethtown NC and Surrounding Areas

 The American Academy of Ophthalmology recommends that people have a comprehensive eye exam at age 40.
 If you have no risk factors for glaucoma, you should have an exam every three to five years after that.
 If you are over age 60 or have other risk factors, you should have your eyes checked every one to two years.
 Ethnic groups with a greater risk of glaucoma may need to have an eye exam earlier.

-If you experience gradual changes in vision, call Carolina Vision Center at (910) 485-3937 for an exam.
+If you experience gradual changes in vision, call Carolina Vision Center at (910) 485-3937 to schedule an exam with one of our ophthalmologists.
 Our office is located at 2047 Valleygate Dr, Fayetteville, NC.

 If your vision changes suddenly, or if you have any other symptoms of acute angle-closure glaucoma, seek immediate care with an eye doctor or at the emergency room.
 Again, if left untreated, glaucoma can lead to blindness.